TimBarham/worker-jsonrpc/readme.md

 # Building

-If you clone from git, you can build using the following steps:
+    npm run build

-First run `babel` to create ES5 compatible files in `lib`:
+This first runs `babel` to create ES5 compatible files in `lib`, then `webpack` to create regular and minified browser packages in `dist`.

-    npm run babel

-The run `webpack` and/or `webpack-min` to create the browser package in `dist`:

-    npm run webpack
-    npm run webpack-min

 # Tests

-To run tests, enter `npm run test` from the command line.
+Run tests:

+    npm run test

+Run tests with code coverage:

+    npm run cover